 Download the Red List here, or view an interactive web version here.

 Download a list of common species in decline here.
 These species did not make the Red or Yellow List, but they still merit close attention.

-If you have technical questions or would like to see the 2010 WatchList database, please email firstname.lastname@example.org, Audubon Alaska's Landscape Ecologist, or call (907) 276-7034.
+If you would like a hard copy of the Alaska WatchList, please email firstname.lastname@example.org or call (907) 276-7034.

 What is the Alaska WatchList?

 The Alaska WatchList is a science-based warning system to identify birds at risk.
 It is a tool to focus attention on vulnerable and declining bird populations across the state.
 Audubon Alaska compiles the WatchList every few years by objectively ranking each regularly occurring bird species (and select subspecies) in Alaska based on vulnerability.
 We consider factors such as population size, population trend, threats, and percentage of the population that is dependent on Alaska habitats.
 It is a scientific process that is transparent and data-driven.
 Click here to download a Technical Report that outlines the methods and references used to compile the WatchList.

 Attempting to recover species at the brink of extinction is difficult and costly.
 Working cooperatively to protect birds and their habitats before crises arise is far more effective.
 Hence, the primary aim of the WatchList is to encourage research, monitoring, and conservation by agencies, organizations, and concerned individuals to prevent birds from becoming threatened or endangered.

 Help secure the future for birds at risk from climate change, habitat loss and other threats.
 Your support will power our science, education, advocacy and on-the-ground conservation efforts.

 1% for the Planet

 We are proud to be part of the 1% for the Planet network.
 If you own a business, please consider joining 1% for the Planet to support Audubon Alaska’s conservation efforts.